aAbdz/skeletonize/README.md

 # skeletonize

-The skeletonize module find the skeleton of a 2D or 3D voxel-based object.
+The skeletonize module finds the skeleton of a 2D or 3D voxel-based object.
 The method detects ridges in the distance field of the object surface.
 If you use skeletonize in your research, please cite:

 - Abdollahzadeh, A., Sierra, A. & Tohka, J. Cylindrical Shape Decomposition for 3D Segmentation of Tubular Objects.
 IEEE Access 9, 23979–23995 (2021).